COSIT 2024

 Accommodations

-There are quite a large number of hotels available within Old Québec City ranging from the historic Fairmont Château Frontenac to budget friendly hostels.
+There are quite a number of hotels available within Old Québec City ranging from the historic Fairmont Château Frontenac to budget friendly hostels.
 A sample of hotels are shown in the map below.
 Click through to the larger map for more details and to see the location of the conference venue.
-A set of recommended hotels will be posted shortly.
+We highly suggest that you book a hotel room earlier than later as September is a busy month in Québec City.

 Visa Information